Join AMGA mountain guide Jim Moore and learn the ropes of backcountry skiing in the stunning Tahoe region in the beautiful Sierra Nevada!

 So what are some of the things you can learn with us on this backcountry skiing in Tahoe intro?
 There are many things to consider on a backcountry skiing trip.
-Because you will be skiing outside established ski routes you need to learn about terrain, weather and safety techniques.
+Because you will be skiing outside established ski routes you need to learn about terrain, weather, and safety techniques.
 Some of the topics we cover include avalanche safety, route finding, skinning technique, and rope work and rescue.
-Did you know for example that Eskimos have 50 different words for snow?
-This is because not all snow is the same: sometimes it can be more powdery, other times more creamy.
-Knowing how to identify the different types will be one of the aspects that will help you make decisions regarding routes and skiing techniques.

 Discovering unchartered territory is a vitalizing experience that everyone should have.
 In order to make the most of this type of exploration, learning the basics is essential.
-If you want to enter the amazing world of backcountry skiing in Tahoe then this intro is definitely for you.
+If you want to enter the amazing world of backcountry skiing, then this intro is definitely for you.

 Ready to join me on the first of many wild adventures?
 Want to polish or advance some of your skills?
 Then make sure to book your place now and join me on this Intro to backcountry skiing in Tahoe.
 I will be more than happy to guide you on the discovery of this unique and beautiful place!

 Looking to step it up a little?
 Then join me on a custom backcountry ski day trip in Tahoe!

 SUGGESTED BACKCOUNTRY EQUIPMENT